zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 132] (#msdiv132) {#msdiv132 .ref .msdiv} (18-12)

 [APZ 132.1] (#apz132 .1) {#apz132 .1 .ref .apz} "Prophesy and a friends
-If not” is not the one who is wise, intelligent, intelligent, conscious, discernable If it is called.
+If not" is not the one who is wise, intelligent, intelligent, conscious, discernable If it is called.
 'Behave Together, 'is what to behave with.
-Encouraged “Good (19-11) 2 (ii) Applied to Good Viharana in State and (19-11) Must) 'Courageous' is an effort and an enlightenment that has intelligence Consciousness is the conscious.
+Encouraged "Good (19-11) 2 (ii) Applied to Good Viharana in State and (19-11) Must) 'Courageous' is an effort and an enlightenment that has intelligence Consciousness is the conscious.

 [APZ 132.2] (#apz132 .2) {#apz132 .2 .ref .apz} "King who turned the country and the vigil
-Like” is the Yamseh crowned Palan, the enemies of the King of the Win War.
+Like" is the Yamseh crowned Palan, the enemies of the King of the Win War.
 There are, there are completed comments, Piru Treasury has many bristle heavens The city was dismantled and cranked with hair beards and cranked Anagariya comes to the fact that there are no saliva of the plant and behaves alone. postures